mnot/I-D/h2-cache-digest/draft.md

 The "path" parameter narrows the scope of the digest-value.

-If present, the scope of the digest-value is the resources of the target authority matching to at least one of the following conditions:
+If present, the scope of the digest-value is the resources matching to at least one of the following conditions:

 * the parameter is identical to the path of the resource
 * the paramater is a prefix of the path of the resource, and the parameter ends with "/"
 * the parameter is a prefix of the path of the resource, and the first character of the path not included in the parameter is "/"

-If not present, the scope is governed by the rules described for the "host" parameter.
+If not present, the scope is solely governed by the rules described for the "host" parameter.

 ## Computing the Digest-Value {#computing}

-The set of URLs that is used to compute digest-value MUST only include URLs that share the scheme with the target URI, fall into the scopes defined by the "host" and "path" parameters, and they MUST be fresh {{RFC7234}}.
+The set of URLs that is used to compute digest-value MUST only include URLs that share the scheme with the target URI, fall into the scopes defined by both of the "host" and "path" parameters, and they MUST be fresh {{RFC7234}}.

 A client MAY choose a subset of the available stored responses to include in the set.
 Additionally,